aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 ```

 ### Step 2: Build the Lambda layers for boto3 SDK
-We need to follow this step until Lambda by default picks up the latest boto3 release that support s3tables.
+These steps are required until Lambda by default picks up the latest boto3 release that supports S3 Tables.

 ```
 mkdir boto3-layer